 - Within the Knowledge Exchange and Networks module, activities are developed in Government-to-Government (G2G), Knowledge-to-Knowledge (K2K) and Netherlands Management Training Program (NMTP).

-- The Economic diplomacy module covers activities aimed at market organisations, market access and solving specific issues for the business cluster.
-These activities are carried out by the Dutch representation in the relevant country and the relevant ministries.
+- The Economic Diplomacy module covers activities aimed at market organisations, market access and solving specific issues for the business cluster.
+The Dutch representation in the relevant country and ministries carries out these activities.